Board of Directors

-HumanitiesDC is governed by a diverse board of directors representing every Ward in the city.
-The board typically consists of 23 members, 18 of whom are elected by incumbent board members, and 5 who are appointed by the mayor.
+HumanitiesDC is governed by a diverse Board of Directors, including two Mayoral appointees.
 They bring a wide array of talents to their role as stewards and guides of the organization including: humanities scholarship, communications and marketing, fundraising and development, advocacy and public programming.

 Michele N-K Collison – Ward 5